Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

 - **Colour scheme**

   - The colour scheme is primarily based around peaches in association with the brain and extra colours were added to compliment the palette using [Coolors](https://coolors.co).
-  - I have used the 'opacity' property to create lighter and darker shades.
+  - I have used the 'opacity' property to create lighter and darker shades throughout the site.

     ![Colour Scheme](assets/images/readme/colourScheme.png)

 - **Typography**

-  - The main font used throughout the site is'Raleway' which belongs to the sans-serif typeface family and is clean and elegant, making it a good choice for web design.
+  - The main font used throughout the site is'Raleway' which belongs to the sans-serif typeface family.
+The font is clean and elegant, making it a good choice for web design.

-  - 'Ranchers' font has been used for the 'BRITbrAIN' title as it is fun and has a general style comparison with the Brain.
+  - I have used 'Ranchers' font for the 'BRITbrAIN' title as it is fun and pairs well with the Brain theme.

   - Sans Serif as the fallback font if for any reason the font isn't being imported into the site correctly.